+'''

-''' 06/20/2000 09:26:29 Tue - Event ID : NC_SERVER; Category ID : NC_THREAD_V3OP;Error Status : AutoClassifyFail; Error while communicationg using SNMPv1 for 10.52.174.51 because of : NC_PORT_UNREACHABLE; '''
+06/20/2000 09:26:29 Tue - Event ID : NC_SERVER; Category ID : NC_THREAD_V3OP; Error Status : AutoClassifyFail; Error while communicationg using SNMPv1 for 10.52.174.51 because of : NC_PORT_UNREACHABLE;

+'''

-Table 6-1 describes the fields in the log:
+Following are the fields in the log:

-Table 6-1.
+TABLE 7-1.
 Fields in the Operations Log

 Field Description Date/Time Date and time the record was logged.
 The format is month/day/year, hour/minute/second, and day (for example, 12/16/2000 11:32:29 Sat).
 EventID This always NC_SERVER.
 CategoryID Name of the thread where the event occurred.
 Error Status One of several error status strings.
-See SNMP Error Status on page 110 for a description of SNMP v3 error status messages and which ones cause polling to stop for a node.
+See Error Status for a description of SNMP v3 error status messages and which ones cause polling to stop for a node.
 Error Description Details of the error or operation.